zero-os/0-templates/templates/node/README.md

 - `redisPort`: the redis port the client uses to connect to the node.
 Defaults to 6379.
 - `redisPassword`: the redis password the client uses to connect to the node.
 - `version`: the version of the zero-os.
 It set by the template.
+- `networks`: network configuration
+- `alerta`: refers to an alerta service which will handle healthcheck reporting

 ### Actions